maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 #### String input ####

 This is a normal input into which students may type whatever they choose.
 It is always converted into a Maxima string internally.
+Notes

-Note that there is no way whatsoever to parse the student's string into a Maxima expression.
+1. There is no way whatsoever to parse the student's string into a Maxima expression.
 If you accept a string, then it will always remain a string!
 You can't later check for algebraic equivalence.
 The only tests available will be simple string matches, etc.
+2. An empty answer will be blank unless you use the `allowempty` option in which case the answer will be interpreted as an empty string, i.e. `""` rather than `EMPTYANSWER` as would be the case with other inputs.

 #### Notes input ####